Policies and Procedures

 Academic Integrity records

-Academic Integrity records are subject to the Family Educational Rights and Privacy Act (FERPA) and our Policy Regarding Personally Identifiable student Records.
+Academic Integrity records are subject to the Family Educational Rights and Privacy Act (FERPA) and our Policy Regarding Personally Identifiable Student Records.
 Academic Integrity records are maintained in the Office of Academic Affairs.

 Sanctions

-Assigning the XF grade
+XF grade

 Revoking a Grade